Janus MoSSe/WSSe Heterobilayers as Selective Photocatalysts for Water Splitting: Summary and Conclusions

 \section{Summary and Conclusions}

-In summary, we investigated from first principles the electronic and photocatalytic properties of Janus TMD hetero-bilayers.
-All considered systems are energetically stable, and their structural properties are primarily governed by the interfacial chalcogen atoms rather than the metallic species.
-Except for SeMoS$\mid$SeWSe characterized by a direct band-gap at K, all other hetero-bilayers show indirect band gaps.
-Their energies are within the visible light range, making them suitable for solar energy harvesting.
-By calculating the intrinsic dipole moments and electrostatic potential profiles possessed by all these systems, we quantified the magnitude of the built-in polarization and connected it with the electronic structure of the systems.
-By evaluating band offsets relative to the HER and OER potentials, we found that the SMoSe$\mid$SeWS bilayer is the only heterostructure suitable for overall water splitting at pH$=0$.
-On the other hand, SeMoS$\mid$SWSe exhibits favorable characteristics for overall splitting at alkaline conditions (pH$\geq 12.5$).
-In both cases, we found a remarkably high STH efficiency of 17.1\%.
-Finally, the chemical potential difference between Mo and W, inherently present in the considered Janus TMD hetero-bilayers and generating an in-built electric field, ultimately promotes charge separation.
+In summary, we investigated from first principles the electronic and photocatalytic properties of Janus TMD heterobilayers.
+All considered systems are energetically stable, {with binding energies almost one order of magnitude larger than conventional TMD heterobilayer.\cite{amin2015heterostructures,liu2023role}} Their structural properties are primarily governed by the interfacial chalcogen atoms rather than the metallic species.
+Except for SeMoS$\mid$SeWSe characterized by a direct band-gap at the K valley, all heterobilayers show indirect band gaps with energies within the visible light range, making them suitable for solar energy harvesting. {Our results identify a fundamental competition between the layer-specific Janus dipoles and the metal-to-metal chemical potential difference.
+We establish that a moderate built-in potential ($\Delta \Phi \approx 0.18$~eV) facilitates optimal band-edge straddling, while fields exceeding the 1.0~eV threshold lead to a breakdown of the thermodynamic conditions required for water splitting.
+Fulfilling these requirements,} SMoSe|SeWS bilayer is the only heterostructure suitable for overall water splitting at pH$=0$, while SeMoS|SWSe exhibits favorable characteristics at alkaline conditions (pH$\geq 12.5$).
+In both cases, we found a remarkably high STH efficiency of 17.14\%, {which is driven by the spatial separation of photogenerated carriers onto distinct metal surfaces.
+This mechanism suppresses recombination and establishes these heterostructures as high-performance electronic platforms for photocatalysis.}